cjdbarlow/Part-One/iv-contrast.md

             Harder to inject than monomers due to higher viscosity.
 Typically used for urography.
     * All are renally eliminated, and may be retained in renal dysfunction
 * **Gadolinium Contrast**
-Gd<sup>3+</sup>, due to its seven unpaired electrons, is paramagetic and will alters the magnetic field of an MRI machine.
+Gd<sup>3+</sup>, due to its seven unpaired electrons, is paramagnetic and will alters the magnetic field of an MRI machine.
     * Free gadolinium is nephrotoxic and must be chelated
     * This increases its solubility and allows it to be renally eliminated
-    * Gadolinuim also attenuates x-rays, but is not used as x-ray contrast as doses required would be toxic
+    * Gadolinium also attenuates x-rays, but is not used as x-ray contrast as doses required would be toxic

 ##Adverse Reactions
 Adverse reactions to low-osmolarity agents are uncommon (3%), with severe reactions being very rare (0.04%) and fatal reactions being extremely rare (1:170,000).

 ###General Adverse Reactions
-Adverse ractions include:
+Adverse reactions include:
 * Chemotoxicity
     * Platelet inhibition
     * Increased vagal tone
         * Negative inotropy
-        * Negative chromotropy
+        * Negative chronotropy
 * Ionic toxicity
     * Cellular membrane dysfunction
     May worsen myasthenia gravis.